emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

   BODY)
 ```

-The =BINDINGS= is a list of lists, which does not need to be quoted ([[#h:evaluation-inside-of-a-macro-or-special-form][Evaluation inside of a macro or special form]]).
+The =BINDINGS= is a list of lists, which does not need to be quoted ([Evaluation inside of a macro or special form](#h:evaluation-inside-of-a-macro-or-special-form)).
 While =BODY= consists of one or more expressions, which I have also named =EXPRESSIONS= elsewhere in this book.
 The difference between ~let~ and ~let*~ (pronounced "let star") is that the latter makes earlier bindings available to later bindings.
 Like this:

 ```emacs-lisp
 ;; This works because `greeting' can access `name' and `country',